How to Plan Assignments

 - Provide opportunities for collaboration.
 See Sample Service-Learning projects with Boise refugee communities.

-Consult with Refugee Agencies in Advance
+Coordinate with Refugee-Serving Organizations in Advance

 - Contact the Service-Learning Program* for help connecting with refugee agencies or faculty experienced in partnering with refugees.
 See a list of refugee agencies in the Refugee Resettlement Organizations section of this page.